 “Facilities-maritime infrastructure-floating platforms” [handled by IWG ENV]

 “Feasibility Study” means a comprehensive study of a mineral deposit in which all geological, engineering, legal, operating, economic, social, environmental and other relevant factors are considered.

+“Final Closure Plan” [handled by the IWG ENV]

 “Financing Plan” means the document referred to in annex III.

-“Good Industry Practice” means the exercise of that degree of skill, diligence, prudence and foresight which would reasonably and ordinarily be expected to be applied by a skilled and experienced person engaged in the marine mining industry and other related extractive industries worldwide .
+“Good Industry Practice” [“Best Industry Practice”] means the exercise of that degree of skill, diligence, prudence and foresight which would reasonably and ordinarily be expected to be applied by a skilled and experienced person engaged in the marine mining industry and other related extractive industries worldwide, [based on Best Environmental Practice, which is based on Best Available Scientific Information and Best Available Technology].
+[Employment of the latest widely accepted stage of development (state of the art) of processes, of facilities or of methods of operation, consistent with the Fundamental Principles, including using skill, diligence, prudence and foresight which is an would reasonably be expected to be applied by a skilled and experienced person engaged in the marine mining industry.]

-“Guidelines” means documents that provide guidance on technical and administrative matters, issued by the Authority pursuant to regulation 95.
+“Guidelines” means documents that provide [support on the implementation of the Regulations] on technical and administrative matters, issued by the [] [Commission and the Secretary-General, respectively] pursuant to regulation 95.
+[Guidelines will also clarify documentation requirements for an application, detail process requirements (e.g. for the public consultation process, annual reporting and periodic review), and provide guidance on the interpretation of regulatory provisions.
+Guidelines are generally considered as recommendatory].

+[Alt “Guidelines” means a document that supports the implementation of the Regulations from an administrative and technical perspective.
+Guidelines will also clarify documentation requirements for an application, detail process requirements (e.g. for the public consultation process, annual reporting and periodic review), and provide guidance on the interpretation of regulatory provisions.
+The Guidelines are recommendations and not requirements].

 “Impact reference zone” [handled by the IWG ENV]